WalletConnect/walletconnect-docs/versioned_docs/version-2.0/protocol/tech-spec.md

 #### Blockchain Permissions

-The blockchain permissions together with the JSON-RPC methods that are described in parallel are complaint with CAIP-25 provider handshake parameters used to dictate the rules that will be used for the session. chains are CAIP-2 blockchain identifiers that the application is requesting exposure from the wallet and the JSON-RPC methods are the set of methods the application requires from the wallet to fully support in order to establish a successful session sequence.
+The blockchain permissions together with the JSON-RPC methods that are described in parallel are compliant with CAIP-25 provider handshake parameters used to dictate the rules that will be used for the session. chains are CAIP-2 blockchain identifiers that the application is requesting exposure from the wallet and the JSON-RPC methods are the set of methods the application requires from the wallet to fully support in order to establish a successful session sequence.

 ### Session Response